linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume III/Risk Measures/Measuring Interest Rate Risk: Effective Duration and Convexity.md

 Convexity and effective convexity measure the curvature of the price/yield relationship.
 Convexity (sometimes referred to as standard convexity) suffers the same limitations as modified duration and is therefore not generally useful for securities with embedded options.
 However, similar to the duration measures, in ranges of rates (or yields) where the cash flows are not materially affected by small changes in yields, the two convexity measures are almost identical.

+## Example Analysis

+The following three bonds are used to illustrate the concepts:

 1. A 5-year, $6.70\%$ coupon straight (noncallable and nonputable) semiannual coupon bond, with a current price of $102.75\%$ of par.
 2. A 5-year, $6.25\%$ coupon bond, callable at par in years 2 through 5 on the semiannual coupon dates, with a current price of $99.80\%$ of par.
 3. A 5-year, $5.75\%$ coupon bond, putable at par in years 2 through 5 on the semiannual coupon dates, with a current price of $100.11\%$ of par.

 The cash flows of these securities are very different as interest rates change.
 Consequently, the sensitivities to changes in interest rates are also very different.

 Using the Black-Derman-Toy interest rate model that is based on the existing term structure, the term structure of interest rates is shifted up and down by 10 basis points (bps) and the resulting price changes are recorded. $P_{-}$ corresponds to the price after a downward shift in interest rates, $P_{+}$ corresponds to the price after an upward shift in interest rates, $P$ is the current price, and $S$ is the assumed shift in the term structure.
 (Note that shifting the term structure in a parallel manner will result in a change in yields equal to the shift for option-free bonds.)
 Table 1 shows these prices for each bond.
-The

 Table 1 Original Prices and Resulting Prices from a Downward and Upward 10 Basis Point Interest Rate Shift and the Corresponding Effective Duration and Effective Convexity for Three Bonds Based on the Black-Derman-Toy Model